AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

             </dependency>

         ```
+     >[!NOTE]
+     >
+     >AEM Forms as a Cloud Service is tested against AEM as a Cloud Service SDK version 2020.5.3372.20200520T035431Z-200507 and AEM Forms as a Cloud Service SDK version 7.0.164.
+You can find latest version of AEM as a Cloud Service SDK at [AEM as a Cloud Service downloads](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).

 1. **Update dispatcher configuration:** Open the Archetype project and make the following forms changes to the dispatcher configuration:

     1. Add the following filter to the `<custom-code-project-home>/dispatcher/src/conf.dispatcher.d/filters/filters.any` file to allow form-specific URLs and endpoints: